 The Cromwell Curriculum

-At Cromwell Academy, we are currently in the process of re-designing our curriculum to ensure that children experience a broad, balanced and innovative learning experience that inspires them and prepares them for life-long learning.
+At Cromwell Academy, we have taken the time to re-design our curriculum to ensure that children experience a broad, balanced and innovative learning experience that inspires them and prepares them for life-long learning.

 Our vision for current curriculum design is to develop independent, tenacious and resilient learners who are equipped for the next stage in their learning journey.